How to Lead a Successful Salary Negotiation

 - if your privacy suffers as a healthy compensation to the job hard under work.

-Checklist: How to deal with your fears of saying no:
+Checklist: How to deal with your fears of saying "no" to:

-Saying "no" consistently can be a real test of courage for some people.
-But this is absolutely necessary for you to live happier yourself.
-This is how you cope with your fears.
-First, understand why you are afraid.
+Consistently saying “no” can be a real test of courage for some people.
+But this is absolutely necessary so that you yourself live happier.
+How to deal with your fears.
+First, make yourself clear why you are afraid.
 Because they:

 - do not want to be rejected by the boss